 On top of hook removal, they can also:

-- Open split rings, which you would use to change out hooks on your lures; and
+which you would use to change out hooks on your lures

 Benefits of Using Fishing Pliers

 Some of the benefits you’ll see when purchasing a decent set of pliers is just how long they’ll last.
-A good set could potentially last you decades as long as you are willing to stow and clean them properly after each trip.
+A high quality set could potentially last you decades as long as you are willing to stow and clean them properly after each fishing trip.
 They also have a vast amount of uses, which means you’ll have to carry less equipment around with you.